HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 Fox, that proprietary brands of repellents “are of dubious efficacy”,

-more recent authors recommend them as a means of keeping foxes away.
-That which follows is a summary and the reader is directed to the
+more recent authors have recommend them as a means of keeping foxes away.
+That which follows is a summary and the reader is directed to

-Trevor Williams and former fox researcher Andy Wilson for detailed
+Fox Projects director Trevor Williams and former fox researcher Andy

 coverage of all fox repellent options.

-Earths Under Sheds: Trevor Williams and Andy Wilson point out that,
+Earths under sheds: Williams and Wilson point out that,

 in London, some 75% of fox earths are located under garden sheds, with